The Lake Country Scenic Byway:

 Minnesota’s Lake Country Scenic Byway reveals diverse history and culture in pristine natural settings.
 On our website you can connect with ways to plan a day, week or longer along the byway.
 If you’re looking to Minnesota’s Lake Country for a family retreat, find the perfect spot to stay at one of our many lodging establishments.

 Find out why the area is so often called the Playground of the North.
 Lakes and rivers, public forests and parks, recreational trails, golf courses and more offer outdoor adventures.

 Natural and cultural history has left a legacy in Lake Country.
 Visitors traveling the byway can visit local landmarks and learn the area’s unique stories.

 Especially interesting for 2014, is that the Christmas tree to be placed in Washington, DC will come from the Chippewa National Forest, located along the Lake Country Scenic Byway!
-In May, visitors from several states will travel to Park Rapids as the Lake Country Scenic Byway Association hosts the national conference of the Jefferson Highway.
+In May, visitors from several states and Manitoba traveled to Park Rapids as the Lake Country Scenic Byway Association hosted the national conference of the Jefferson Highway.

 Visitors will see remarkable changes in vegetation in a relatively short distance as you drive through prairie grasslands, deciduous forests and coniferous forests along the byway.
 Each change of scenery results in unique combinations of wildlife.